deadlydog/PowerShell.Experiment.BugReproductions/ReadMe.md

 ## 📁 File organization

+All code is located in the `src` folder.
-Each bug reproduction is put in it's own folder, located within a folder indicating the version of PowerShell the bug should be reproducible in.
+The next folder indicates the version of PowerShell the bug should be reproducible in.
+Lastly, each bug reproduction is put in it's own folder, along with a ReadMe.md file that describes it.

 ## ❤️ Donate to support this project